craiglondon/dockerdrop-1/docs/04-add-mysql-container.md

 ### 6. Add a shared data volume for a seed database

-When our MySQL container is started for the first time, a new database with the name `drupal` will be created and initialized with the provided configuration variables for the username and password.
-Furthermore, it will execute files with extensions When a container is started for the first time, a new database with the specified name will be created and initialized with the provided configuration variables.
+When a container is started for the first time, a new database with the specified name will be created and initialized with the provided configuration variables.
 Furthermore, it will execute files with extensions `.sh`, `.sql` and `.sql.gz` that are found in the internal path `/docker-entrypoint-initdb.d`.

 We can use this information to map a shared data volume where we can place a seed database (which we'll create later) that will be imported into our designated database, `drupal`, when our MySQL container starts.